AI4Bharat/CTQScorer/README.md

 --weight_decay {weight decay} >> ctqscorer.log
 ```

-The above commands generates a file in `rankings_regression` folder where each example index is sorted based on the CTQ score.
-We can now get the translation quality by selecting the examples based on CTQ scores using below command:
+The commands above generate a file in the `example_selection_test_data/rankings_regression` folder where each example index is sorted based on the CTQ score.
+You can now assess the translation quality by selecting the examples based on CTQ scores using the command below:

 ```
 python translate_and_eval.py \